vmelnik-ukraine/angular-node-todo/README.md

-angular-node-todo
+# Angular + node example
 =================

-Simple example of using angularjs with nodejs
+Simple example of using angularjs with nodejs to easy built a complex application

+Coming soon